MISP/misp-book/faq/README.md

 ## How to upgrade PHP on RHEL/CentOS from php71 to php72?

 To our knowledge, there is no way to "upgrade" PHP.
-You'll need to install php72 like you're doing a fresh install You may try copying your php71-php.ini to your php72-directory which may work.
+You'll need to install php72 like you're doing a fresh install You may try copying your `php71-php.ini` to your php72-directory which may work.
 We would recommend redoing the config though.

+## How to add a galaxy to an event via PyMISP

+A galaxy can be assigned like a tag.
+You can use the add tag function and copy the full conntector-tag.
+Example `misp-galaxy:ransomware=“Locky”`, which can be found in `/galaxy_clusters/view/`

 <!--
   Comment Place Holder